How to Make Curry

 - Cooked rice of your choice, for serving

-- Minced fresh herbs, such as Thai basil, mint and cilantro (optional), for garnish
+- Minced fresh herbs, such as cilantro or mint, for garnish

-A quick note about the ingredients: Curry is infinitely variable based on your tastes, so you’ll notice a lot of options in the ingredients list!
-Don’t let it overwhelm you.
-After you’ve made this recipe once, you’ll be ready to make it your own.
+Editor’s Tip: Curry is infinitely variable based on your tastes, so you’ll notice a lot of options in the ingredients list.
+Don’t let it overwhelm you—taste as you go and change up ingredients as needed.

 Taste of Home

-Starting by searing the meat is a great way to build layers of flavor into your curries, but you’ll need to add it in batches to get a hard sear and prevent steaming.
+Searing the meat is a great way to build layers of flavor into your curry, but you’ll need to add it in batches to get a hard sear and prevent steaming.
 Heat the vegetable oil over medium-high heat in a large skillet.
 Add the meat in batches, browning it on all sides, about 5 minutes.
 It doesn’t need to be cooked through—there will be plenty of time for that later!
 Then, remove it to a plate and set it aside while you brown the rest of the meat.